-Siphelo Ngcwangu is a lecturer in the Department of Sociology at the University of Johannesburg.
+Siphelo Ngcwangu is a senior lecturer in the Department of Sociology at the University of Johannesburg.

 D Litt et Phil in Sociology, University of Johannesburg, 2016